 1. Physiological Treatment

-and candid conversation about your sex life.
+First and foremost, speak with a doctor – one with whom you are comfortable conducting a thorough and candid conversation about your sex life.
 This is your chance so don’t hold back – tell the doc about your sexual history and be honest about how often and how long it has been happening.
 This candor will help the doctor get the best answer for you.

 Sexual performance anxiety treatments do exist as well as sexual performance anxiety medications.
 But if your doctor determines that there is no physical cause for your symptoms, he might suggest taking the psychological approach which is also effective in the right cases.